samet-dundar0/VMware-Hyper-V-virtual-machine-migration-lab/README.md

-- In this section, the StarWind V2V Converter interface was used to migrate a virtual machine from VMware to Hyper-V. During the process, the source VMDK disk file was selected and the target format was set to Hyper-V compatible VHDX.
+-In this section, the StarWind V2V Converter interface was used to migrate a virtual machine from VMware to Hyper-V. During the process, the source VMDK disk file was selected and the target format was set to Hyper-V compatible VHDX.
 The tool analyzed the disk structure and performed a lossless conversion of the data, resulting in a virtual disk file compatible with Hyper-V. This process enabled the virtual machine to be transferred to the Hyper-V environment and managed using its administration tools.

 <br/>